home-assistant/home-assistant.io/source/_integrations/switch.template.markdown

 ### Multiple actions for turn_on or turn_off

-This example shows multiple service calls for turn_on and turn_off.
+This example shows multiple actions for turn_on and turn_off.

 {% raw %}